flekschas/FullWidthHeadline/README.md

 # Full Width Headlines
-A [jQuery](jq) plugin for creating headlines that span the full width utilizing the CSS flexbox model.
+A [jQuery][jq] plugin for creating headlines that span the full width utilizing the CSS flexbox model.
 See some examples here: https://flekschas.github.io/FullWidthHeadline

 ## Installation